Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are excellent, providing specific details without revealing the answer.
-The misinformed clues are factually accurate across all options but could be slightly more refined for better ambiguity.
-The fake clues are effective in misdirecting players.
-The overall difficulty is well-balanced.
+The informed clues are excellent, providing precise and non-contaminated details for 'The Book Thief'.
+The misinformed clues successfully capture the intersection of all three books, creating productive ambiguity.
+The fake clues are highly effective at misdirecting players towards 'The Nightingale' and 'All the Light We Cannot See'.
+The difficulty is well-balanced.

 ---